-This Lemon Chicken Piccata is a delicious healthier version of the original recipe, that's dairy-free, grain-free, Whole30 and Paleo but tastes just as good
+This Lemon Chicken Piccata is a quick and easy healthy version of the original recipe, that's grain-free, Whole30 and Paleo, but with the same great taste!

 Chicken piccata is one of those comforting delicious Italian recipes that’s usually breaded, fried, then smothered in a rich lemon buttery sauce.
 There’s a way to make the recipe still as decadent and comforting but with Whole30-compliant ingredients.
 It’s also easy to modify it to make it dairy-free.
 It’s not your grandma’s chicken piccata, but it’s a darn good one that you’ll love!

 This recipe was excerpted from the new cookbook The Defined Dish (Amazon affiliate link) by Alex Snodgrass, the founder of The Defined Dish.
 The book is full of similar easy, quick Whole30 recipes and a New York Times Best Seller (for good reason!).